Promoting Cardiovascular & Respiratory Health

 - Each fellow will have a primary mentor assisted by other mentors in a team approach.
 They will work with established investigators on research projects and be expected to prepare and submit manuscripts for publication, present at local and national conferences, and develop and submit at least one grant proposal by the end of the fellowship term.

-- Fellows will be trained in community-based participatory research methods and population health science.
-They will implement evidence-based interventions and/or produce scientific evidence with the ultimate goal of increasing health equity in heart and lung diseases, including their behavioral risk factors.
+- Fellows will be trained in population health science and other methods as appropriate for the fellow’s interests (e.g., community-based participatory research methods, implementation science, qualitative methods).
+They will implement evidence-based interventions and/or produce scientific evidence with the ultimate goal of eliminating the public health burden of heart and lung diseases, including their behavioral risk factors.

-- Dell Medical School is uniquely designed to promote population health while the Steve Hicks School of Social Work is rooted in an equity lens and has a strong community-based focus; the schools have an established and successful partnership.
+- Dell Medical School is uniquely designed to promote population health while Texas Social Work is rooted in social work values and has a strong community-based focus; the schools have an established and successful partnership.

 Eligibility